 - Drizzle a tablespoon of cream over each bowl or add a scoop of yogurt, this is optional but very tasty.If using the toasted cashews sprinkle these over each bowl, along with extra coriander if liked.4 tablespoon plant-based cream

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.
 The data includes the cashew garnish.

 - This recipe will make 4 good sized bowls but for hungrier and bigger appetites the recipe will be enough for 3 large bowls.
 The recipe is easy to double up and make extra portions.

 - Leftovers can be kept in the fridge, covered, for up to 3 days.

-- Reheat leftovers by pouring in a saucepan, bringing to the boil, lower heat to a simmer, and reheat 2-3 minutes until piping hot.
+- Reheat leftovers by adding to a pot, bringing to the boil, and reheat for 2-3 minutes until piping hot.

 - For a more substantial meal serve the soup over some cooked rice, or serve with chapatis or flat breads.

 - Instead of chickpeas use a can of kidney beans.

 - For extra nutrition add a few cups of chopped kale and cook this within the soup, or stir through a few cups of spinach through the soup at the end of cooking.